netronome-support/vRouter3.1.3/README.md

 ## On all nodes

-* Verify if provisioning was successfully
+* Verify whether deployment was successful

       contrail-status
       /opt/netronome/libexec/nfp-vrouter-status -r